julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 It was not the only reason why the machine failed but it is one of the reasons.

+#### Year 2000 problem (Y2K)

+The Year 2000 problem, also known as the Y2K bug, was a computer flaw that affected many systems worldwide.
+The issue stemmed from the practice of representing years with two digits instead of four, (Foe example 1973 was 73) which caused confusion when transitioning from 1999 to 2000.
+Many systems interpreted the year 2000 as 1900, leading to incorrect calculations and data errors.
+The Y2K bug had the potential to disrupt critical infrastructure, financial systems, and other essential services.
+The problem was a result of oversimplification in early computer programming, where memory and storage limitations led to the use of two-digit year representations.
+The Y2K bug required extensive remediation efforts to update software and systems to handle four-digit year formats.
+The cost of addressing the Y2K bug was estimated to be billions of dollars, and the potential impact of widespread system failures prompted global concern and preparation.
+The Y2K bug serves as a cautionary tale about the consequences of oversimplification in software development.

 #### Zoom Security and Privacy Issues (2020)

 As the COVID-19 mass hysteria led to a surge in remote work and online meetings, the video conferencing platform Zoom faced scrutiny over various security and privacy flaws.